awslabs/LISA/lib/docs/config/model-management-ui.md

 ### Overview

-LISA's Model Management UI provides comprehensive scheduling capabilities for LISA-hosted models, allowing administrators to automatically start and stop models based on predefined schedules.
-This feature helps optimize infrastructure costs by ensuring models are only running when needed, while providing the flexibility to configure different schedules for different days of the week.
+LISA provides scheduling options for self-hosted models.
+Administrators establish automated start and stop times which auto-suspend resources.
+Model scheduling helps optimize infrastructure costs by ensuring models are only running when needed.
+Administrators have the flexibility to set daily start and stop times, or establish a recurring schedule.

 ### Scheduling Types

-LISA supports two scheduling approaches:
+LISA supports two scheduling types.
+One type may be applied to each self-hosted model.
+If a schedule is not applied to a model, that model is either suspended or running 24/7 until an Administrator manually changes its state.

-- **Daily Scheduling**: Configure different start/stop times for each day of the week.
+- **Daily Scheduling**: Configure different start and stop times for each day of the week.
 Each day can have its own unique schedule or be left unscheduled.
-- **Recurring Scheduling**: Configure a single start/stop time that applies to every day of the week.
+- **Recurring Scheduling**: Configure a single start and stop time that applies to every day of the week.

 ### Schedule Configuration